Denovan House, Dunipace, Stirlingshire

 He lives on the Escrick estate.

-Adam, Nigel Colin Forbes (b.
-1930).
+Forbes Adam, Sir Nigel Colin (b.
+1930), 5th bt.
 Third son of Colin Gurdon Forbes Adam (1889-1982) and his wife, the Hon.
 Irene, daughter of 3rd Baron Wenlock, of Escrick Park, born 7 December 1930.
 Educated at Eton and Kings College, Cambridge.
 Captain in Yorkshire Hussars.
 High Sheriff of North Yorkshire, 1976.
 Heir apparent to his brother's baronetcy.
 He married 1st, 7 May 1954, Teresa Hermione Idena (known as Toppet) (d.
 2005), daughter of Commander David Lambert Robertson RN and 2nd, 1987, (Mildred) Malise Hare, daughter of Col. George Armitage and formerly wife of David Ropner, and had issue:

 (1.1) Charles David Forbes Adam (b.
 1957), of Skipwith Hall, Escrick, Yorks (ER), m.
 1982 Rosalind Cecilia, daughter of Geoffrey Colvile and had issue two sons and one daughter;